jellyfin/jellyfin-mpv-shim/README.md

  - Playing multiple videos in a queue.
  - The app doesn't require or save any Plex passwords or tokens.
  - Executing commands before playing, after media end, and when stopped.
+ - Configurable transcoding support based on remote server and bitrate.

 You'll need [libmpv1](https://github.com/Kagami/mpv.js/blob/master/README.md#get-libmpv).
 To install `plex-mpv-shim`, run:
 ```bash